E-gonito/persona3-parody-generator/README.md

-# PERSONA 3 PARODY GENERATOR CUSTOMIZATION GUIDE
+# PERSONA 3 PARODY GENERATOR

 A parody script generator for Persona 3 Parodies (specifically in the style of MasterDank47) built with Python.
 Uses DeepSeek API for content generation.
+Contained with Docker

 ## Prerequisites